Malang: Mataram Kingdom

-Kahuripan, Janggala, and Kediri Kingdom
+Kahuripan, Janggala, and Kediri Kingdoms

 Division of the Kediri Kingdom (dark orange) and Jenggala Kingdom (bright orange) before 1135.
-The boundaries of the two regions are Mount Kawi.
+The boundaries of the two regions meet at Mount Kawi.

 There is no record that explains in detail the status and role of the area around Malang during King Airlangga's leadership in addition to the fact that Malang entered the territory of the Kingdom of Kahuripan.
 Because the Malang area is no longer the center of government of the Kingdom which is centered around Mount Penanggungan and Sidoarjo with its capital Kahuripan.
 Even when Raja Airlangga divided Kahuripan into Panjalu which was centered in Daha (Kadiri) and Jenggala which remained centered in Kahuripan, the Malang region was included as a peripheral of the powers of both kingdoms.
 However, it can be ascertained that the Malang region entered the Jenggala region at the time of this division.
 The division of Kahuripan shows that Mount Kawi was used as the boundary of the two new kingdoms with the eastern side obtained by Jenggala.

 Malang again became an important area in the history of Panjalu or Jenggala when King Jayabhaya of Panjalu conquered Jenggala.
 In the Hantang Inscription (1057 Saka / 1135 AD), it is written Panjalu Jayati ("Panjalu Menang"), signifying Panjalu's victory over Jenggala.
 The inscription also included the granting of special privileges to several villages in Hantang (Ngantang, Malang Regency) and its surroundings for their services in favor of Panjalu during the war.
-This inscription also shows that the Malang region is under the authority of Panjalu.
+This inscription also shows that the Malang region was under the authority of Panjalu.